Ravenscroft (CI) Limited

 Ravenscroft has in place separate supervision, functional or physical segregation arrangements designed to prevent the simultaneous involvement of an employee in separate services or activities where such involvement may impair the proper management of conflicts.
 Remuneration, commission and bonus structures are designed so as not to create an incentive for an employee to act contrary to a client’s best interests.

-Ravenscroft’s employees must ensure personal relationships do not give rise to any additional conflicts within the business.
+Ravenscroft’s employees must ensure that personal relationships do not give rise to any additional conflicts within the business.
 Personal relationships include relationships between employees, as well as family members of employees who are client of the firm.

 Suitability of investments